sofiapasquali/42-Rush00/README.md

 - internal area should be filled with blank spaces

-Not valid for bonus exercises (rush01, rush02, rush03 and rush04); Instructions may change
+Not valid for bonus exercises (rush01, rush02, rush03 and rush04); Instructions may vary